Nikolay Pavlovich Ignatyev: Later life

-wrote in the margin: “This is inexcusable!”
+wrote in the margin: "This is inexcusable!"

 He retired from office in June 1882.
 Explanations include that he was suspected of dishonesty or extortion, or that the Tsar feared he intended to introduce constitutional government by reviving the Zemsky Sobor (parliament).
-He had been referred to as "Lord Liar", and Simon Sebag Montefiore has suggested he may have suffered from Munchausen Syndrome.
+For his duplicity throughout his career, he has been referred to as "Lord Liar", and Simon Sebag Montefiore has suggested he may have suffered from Munchausen Syndrome.
+Turkish statesmen similarly called him "Mantör Pasha" (from French: Menteur, liar), as well as Ebu'l-Kizb (Ottoman Turkish: أبو الكذب, lit: Father of Lies).
 When Lord Salisbury, as Secretary of State for India, met Ignatyev he recalled that "he [Ignatyev] had the reputation, in a heavily contested field, of being the most accomplished liar in the Bosphorus."
 After that time he exercised no important influence in public affairs.
 He died in 1908.